Mexico–United Kingdom relations

+The nations of Mexico and the United Kingdom formally established diplomatic relations in 1826.
+However, diplomatic relations were severed in 1861 after Mexico suspended payments on its foreign debt to the U.K. Diplomatic relations were re-established in 1864 when the U.K. recognized Emperor Maximilian I of Mexico.
+After the death of the Emperor and the restoration of democracy in Mexico in 1867, relations were once again severed between both nations.

+In 1884, diplomatic relations were restored under the Presidency of Porfirio Díaz.
+However, in 1938 relations were once again suspended when President Lázaro Cárdenas ordered the expropriation of all oil companies in Mexico.
+Diplomatic relations were re-established during World War II in 1941 and have continued unabated since.

-Mexico–United Kingdom relations are the bilateral relations between Mexico and the United Kingdom.
-Both nations are members of the G-20 major economies, Organisation for Economic Co-operation and Development and the United Nations.
+Both nations are members of the G20, the Organisation for Economic Co-operation and Development and the United Nations.

 History

 After Mexico achieved its independence in September 1821, Britain was the first European great power to recognize Mexican sovereignty.
-Soon afterwards, Emperor Agustín de Iturbide sent a diplomatic envoy to London to establish diplomatic communications between the two nations.
-In 1837, both nations ratified a Treaty of Amity, Commerce and Navigation, to abolish the slave trade.
+Soon afterwards, Emperor Agustín de Iturbide sent a diplomatic envoy to London to establish diplomatic communications between the two nations and both nations formally established diplomatic relations on 26 December 1826 through the signing of the Treaty of Friendship, Navigation and Commerce, which was later ratified in 1837.
 The British established a network of merchant houses in the major cities.
 According to historian Hilarie J. Heath, the results were bleak: